You've tried to code an email template before and run into trouble.

-Today over 50% of emails are opened on mobile devices.
+Over 50% of emails are opened on mobile devices.

 You have a lot to do.
 You have websites to design.
 You have code to test.
 You have products to ship.
 You have campaigns to send.
-You have reports to create.
+That's why these templates were created for you.

 These HTML email templates have been tried and tested across all major email clients.
 They render perfectly and are supported on web, desktop and mobile.